The Scatty Mum

 Ingredients laid out for gluten free naan bread.

 • Gluten Free Self Raising Flour - As always I use my trusted brand Doves Farm Freee self raising flour.
-It is best to use a GF blend like Doves Farm for this recipe, I wouldn’t recommend using one type of GF flour (e.g almond) as the recipe may not work.
-If you are not following a gluten free diet, just use regular self raising flour.
-If you cannot find self raising flour, you can use plain flour, but you will need to definitely add baking powder.
+It is best to use a gluten free flour blend like Doves Farm for this recipe, I wouldn’t recommend using one type of gluten free flour (e.g almond flour) as the recipe may not work.
+If you cannot find self raising flour, you can use plain flour, but you will need to definitely add baking powder, otherwise the bread wont puff up.

-• Xanthan Gum-If you are using GF self raising flour, this may already be in the flour, however I like to add a little more just in case!
+• Xanthan Gum-If you are using gluten free self raising flour, this may already be in the flour, however, I like to add a little more just in case!
 If you are using plain flour you will definitely need to use xanthan gum.
+It helps to replace some of the elasticity you would normally get from gluten.

-• Baking Powder - Again, if you are using self raising flour, baking powder will already be added, but I like to add a bit more for extra rise!
-If you are using plain flour you will definitely need to use baking powder to achieve any rise on the bread.
+• Baking Powder - Again, if you are using self-raising flour, baking powder will already be added, but I like to add a bit more for extra rise!
+If you are using gluten free plain flour you will definitely need to use baking powder to achieve any rise on the bread.

 • Salt - Added to intensify the flavour.
 You can leave this out if cooking for small children.